DILCISBoard/E-ARK-SIP/specification/E-ARK-SIP_specification-v2.0.0-DRAFT.md

 The root of a METS document can contain a number of optional attributes, namespaces (`xmlns:`), locations for external schemas (`xsi:`) and a number of other elements.

-The following table describes the main differences in the `mets` element between the E-ARK SIP and the CS IP.
+The following table describes the differences in the `mets` element between the E-ARK SIP and the CS IP.

 | ID | Name & Location | Description & usage | Cardinality & Level |
 | --- | --------------- | ------------------- | ------------------- |